iarsov/iarsov.github.io/_posts/2019-11-03-blog-migrated-to-github-pages.markdown

 {% endhighlight %}

 5. Push the folder contents to the GitHub repository you created in step #2.
 I use [GitHub Desktop](https://desktop.github.com){:target="_blank"} on daily basis to push/pull changes to/from GitHub.
-6. Open your favourite folder and go to _username_.github.io
+6. Open your favourite browser and go to _username_.github.io

 Now, you should be able to access your page via _youraccount_.github.io